livelace/mosquito/README.md

 * Support regexp (case insensitive) for content filtering.
 * Support regexp actions (if regexp was found) for content processing.
 * Support for offline mode.
 Save data to database if a SMTP server is not reachable.
+* Support of update intervals for configurations.
-* Support individual an update interval for configurations.
+* Support of update alerts for configurations.

 ### Available actions: